 On July and August evenings, try finding two stars in the constellation Libra with the coolest of all star names: Zubenelgenubi and Zubeneschamali.
-They’re located in between two of the sky’s brightest stars, Antares in the constellation Scorpius and Spica in the constellation Virgo.
-In 2014, you’ll see the golden planet Saturn shining in between these two Libra stars, and the red planet Mars coupling up with Spica.
-About one month from now – on August 27 – Mars will meet up with Saturn in the constellation Libra.
+In any year, they’re located in between two of the sky’s brightest stars, Antares in the constellation Scorpius and Spica in the constellation Virgo.

 If you live at mid-northern latitudes – North America, Europe or Asia – you’ll see these Libra stars rather low in your south to southwestern sky at nightfall and early evening.
 As seen from middle latitudes in the Southern Hemisphere – for example, in Australia – Libra’s stars shine close to overhead as darkness falls at this time of year.